codepr/webcrawler-from-scratch/chapter1/crawling-rules.md

 ```

 We should update **crawler.go** file with the crawling rules to be applied
-during the crawling process of a domain, in the `crawlPage` private function
+during the crawling process of a domain, in the `crawlPage` private function.
+What we need to do is:

+* Create a `CrawlingRules` object before the start of crawling loop
+* At the skip check (for already visited links) we add also the allowance check
+* We use the call `CrawlingRules#CrawlDelay` to set the sleeping time on each
+  worker goroutine
+* We make use of the response time of the `Fetcher#FetchLinks` call to update
+  the last call delay on the crawling rules

 ```diff
 func (c *WebCrawler) crawlPage(rootURL *url.URL, wg *sync.WaitGroup, ctx context.Context) {